Given their role, talent leaders have an especially important part to play in a company's diversity, equity, and inclusion initiatives. Here's how.

 4. Define Success with Diversity Recruiting/Hiring KPIs

 It’s hard to know what “success” is if you have nothing to measure it by; so sit down with recruiters, hiring managers, and upper management to define what “end composition” success looks like in a particular initiative.
 Maybe it’s “increasing the number of female employees in tech-related roles by 15% within the next 8 months.”
 Maybe it’s “doubling the number of minorities on our sales team this year.”
 These bottom-of-funnel goals should be realistic, but ambitious.
+Whatever your goals may be, it's important to be able to track how your recruiting process funnels diverse candidates.
+Gem's Talent Compass can offer such end-to-end visibility.

 Your TA team will use these end-composition goals to guide its own goals for the top of the funnel.
 Naturally, each initiative will have a unique top-of-funnel quota.
 Maybe it’s “50% diversity in initial phone screens for our VP of Sales role.”
 Maybe it’s “3 onsites with female engineers in Q3.”
 Remember, you’ll be getting both referrals and inbound applicants all the while.
 Since those channels tend to be less diverse, you’ll want to offset those numbers by targeting and sourcing passive talent.
 Metrics will alert you to how roles typically get filled.
 If you observe that some roles are strongly driven by referrals—and that those referrals tend to make it through process—you might raise the quota for out-of-network diversity sourcing at the top of the funnel.
 After all, this is the only part of the funnel in which you can exert control.
 Once candidates are interviewing, you’ll have to evaluate them all equally.